phuoc-nh/videos-rn/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Key takeaways
+- Utilizes **Safe Area View** to avoid notches and status bars.
+- Leverages `expo-image-picker` for selecting videos from the media library.
+- Implements video playback using `expo-video`.
+- Detects keyboard open/close events to dynamically adjust video size.
+- Applies animations using `Animated` for smooth UI transitions.
+- Uses `KeyboardAvoidingView` to prevent the keyboard from overlapping input fields.

+## Time spent
+- **Total time spent**: 7 hours

 <!-- time spend today 3 hours -->